Architect Habib Fida Ali passes away

 Fida Ali singled out all the greats of architecture, Louis Kahn, Le Corbusier, Luis Barragan, Tadao Ando in Japan and Geoffrey Bawa in Sri Lanka.
 He called them “his heroes.”

-Renowned architect Nayyar Ali Dadda told The Nation that Habib Fida Ali was known for his simplicity in his architect.
-“He was my contemporary and together we talked in many seminars and forums.
+Renowned architect Nayyar Ali Dada told The Nation that Habib Fida Ali was known for his simplicity in his architect.
+“He was my contemporary and together we talked in many seminars and fora.
 Habib introduced the simplicity in modern architecture in Pakistan.
-Just look at the LUMS’s building it has all the glory of simplicity in it just because of Habib Fida’s innovative ideas in the field of architect,” he said.
+Just look at the LUMS’s building it has all the glory of simplicity in it just because of Habib Fida’s innovative ideas in the field of architecture,” he said.

-Dadda said he will be remembered for his contribution in architect which is present in the form of the many buildings that he designed as architect.
+Dada said he will be remembered for his contribution in architecture which is present in the form of many buildings that he designed as an architect.

-“Habib’s straight forward approach in building structures instead of spending huge lot of money and over-crowded structures make him different from all others,” Dada said.
+“Habib’s straight forward approach in building structures instead of spending huge lot of money and over-crowded structures made him different from all others,” Dada said.

-National College of Arts Principal Dr Murtaza Jafri said that Habib Fida was senior architect and he contributed a lot in the field of architecture and serves as a role model for young architects.
+National College of Arts Principal Dr Murtaza Jafri said that Fida was senior architect and he contributed a lot in the field of architecture and served as a role model for young architects.